Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 Normally Closed Relay Diagram

-In the above, normally closed relay diagram, the relay’s high amperage circuit contacts are by default closed, and the current is flowing even if the relay is not energized.
-These relay contacts will open when the relay is energized, and the current will stop flowing.
+In the above, (NC) relay diagram, the relay’s high amperage route links are by default closed, and the current is flowing even if the relay is not energized.
+These relay links will open when the relay is energized, and the current will stop flowing.

 Related Post: SPST Relay Vs SPDT Relay